opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 Security plugin provides role-based access control for OpenSearch.
 The role associated with user contains [permissions]({{site.url}}{{site.baseurl}}/security-plugin/access-control/permissions) for this user.
 Security plugin checks the security role of the user during API calling.

-To use SM, the user’s role is must have the following permissions.
+To use SM, the user’s role is must have the following permissions:

 - SM APIs.
 For example, the role must have the permission `cluster:admin/opensearch/snapshot_management/put` for SM index policy API.
 Users without necessary permissions will be blocked when calling the SM API.

-- Get/create/delete snapshot APIs For example, the user must have the permission `cluster:admin/snapshot/get` for get snapshot API.
+- Get/create/delete snapshot APIs.
+For example, the user must have the permission `cluster:admin/snapshot/get` for get snapshot API.
 If the user does not have the necessary permissions, SM will fail to perform these snapshot operations at runtime.

 The following table lists the required permissions for each function of SM.